 Under Washington law, any driver who collides with an occupied vehicle must provide the driver of that vehicle your driver’s license, registration and insurance information.
 Even if the accident was not your fault, failure to provide said documentation may lead to your being charged with this crime.
 Failure to do so constitutes a gross misdemeanor, and carries a mandatory one-year suspension of your license, up to 364 days in jail, a $5,000 fine and restitution to the victim.

 Felony Hit and Run

 Under Washington law, if the elements of Hit and Run (Attended Vehicle) are present AND the driver or passenger of the other vehicle suffers injury or death, you can be charged with a felony, even if the accident was not your fault.
 You will face up to 5 years in prison and a $10,000 fine, as well as other civil and criminal penalties.

-Your case is unique, and our dedicated and personal approach to defending against hit and run charges sets us apart from other attorneys.
-At our firm, we don’t handle cases, we serve clients.
+Your case is unique, and our dedicated and personal approach to defending against hit and run charges sets us apart from other Seattle Hit and Run attorneys.
+At our law firm, we don’t handle cases, we serve clients.
 If you have been charged with a hit and run, contact CHUNG, MALHAS & MANTEL, PLLC at (206) 264-8999 for a consultation.

 More on Criminal Defense Law:

 - Criminal Defense Introduction